Physicist91/dvfp/README.md

 2. [Bilinear CNN](http://vis-www.cs.umass.edu/bcnn/docs/bcnn_iccv15.pdf) -- ICCV, 2015

 To this end, we authored a few notebooks that illustrate both techniques as well as other approaches:
+- `Plain ResNet50, VGG19_bn.ipynb` contain codes and description for our fine-tuned ResNet-50 and VGG-19 models.
 - `dfl.ipynb` outlines major components and implementation of the DFL architecture.
-- `BilinearModel.ipynb` contains a simple implementation of Bilinear CNN
+- `BiLinPol FastAI CARSET.ipynb` and `BilinearModel.ipynb` contain a simple implementation of Bilinear CNN
 - `ResNet34.ipynb` contains a straightforward transfer learning approach using ResNet34.

 Datasets: